 The EPD program provides the training needed to construct, operate, and maintain power line equipment.
 This program is one of only a handful in the United States that has open admission to the public.
-The program begins in January of each year.
+The program begins in January of each year; a summer internship is required.

-- Applicants must be 18 years of age prior to beginning the program in January - Verification of a Class A Commercial Drivers' License (CDL) by submitting a copy of current, valid CDL license - · Assessment scores that place student in Technical Math and Technical Writing
+- Applicants must be 18 years of age prior to beginning the program in January - · Verification of a Class A Commercial Drivers' License (CDL) by submitting a copy of current, valid CDL license - COMPASS Assessment